kurtosis-tech/kardinal-playground/neon-postgres-demo/README.md

 1. 🏗 Create a new Codespace from this repository.
 2. 🎉 Once setup is complete, run through the steps in the "Usage Guide" section.

-## 📊 About the Online Boutique Store with Neon App
+## 📊 About the Online Boutique Store App with Neon DB

 While the Online Boutique Store demo at the base of the repo connects to a Postgres DB managed in the cluster, this app is configured to rely on a Neon Postgres DB.

-Anytime Kardinal creates a dev flow that requires creating a "dev" version of the Neon DB, Kardinal will utilize the [neon-db-plugin](https://github.com/kurtosis-tech/neondb-plugin) which contains logic to create a new Neon branch, and update any dev versions of services that depend on the Neon DB to point to the dev branch.
+Anytime Kardinal creates a dev flow that requires creating a "dev" version of the Neon DB, Kardinal will utilize the [neon-db-plugin](https://github.com/kurtosis-tech/neondb-plugin).
+This plugin contains logic to create a new Neon branch, and update any dev versions of services that depend on the Neon DB to point to the dev branch.

 To learn more about how Kardinal's plugin mechanism works, refer to or [plugin](https://kardinal.dev/docs/concepts/plugins) documentation.
 For now, let's see how this works in action!